 The James P. Danky Fellowships

-In honor of James P. Danky’s long service to print culture scholarship, the University of Wisconsin-Madison’s Center for the History of Print and Digital Culture, in conjunction with the Wisconsin Historical Society, offers two annual short-term research fellowship awards.
+In honor of Jim Danky’s long service to print culture scholarship, the University of Wisconsin-Madison’s Center for the History of Print and Digital Culture, in conjunction with the Wisconsin Historical Society, offers two annual short-term research fellowship awards.

-The Danky Fellowship provides $1000 per individual for their expenses while conducting research using the collections of the Wisconsin Historical Society (please see details of the collections).
+The Danky Fellowships provide $1000 per individual for their expenses while conducting research using the collections of the Wisconsin Historical Society (please see details of the collections).
 Grant money may be used for travel to the WHS, costs of copying pertinent archival resources, and living expenses while pursuing research.
 If in residence during the semester, the recipient will be expected to give a presentation as part of the colloquium series of the Center for the History of Print and Digital Culture.

 Preference will be given to: